-Brian Conway - Personal Injury LawyerBrian has 32+ years of experience practicing in the areas of personal injury and litigation.
+Brian Conway - Personal Injury LawyerBrian has 32+ years of experience practicing in the areas of injury law and litigation.
 He has successfully battled with insurance companies for his entire professional career protecting the rights of Calgarians.

 Injured?
 You deserve to have representation protecting YOUR interests.
 Brian will fight on your behalf and protect your interests in your personal injury claim.
 The insurance companies spend millions of dollars training their adjusters to negotiate settlements for as little as possible.
 You need someone with the experience and skills to counter those adjusters.